 If you are a nature lover and you’re looking for a relaxing and even romantic experience away from the busy surf beaches of Mirissa, this beautiful eco tour on the Mirissa Eco Lagoon is a must do.
 With a simple boat and local guide, you will explore the lake and mangrove where you can spot a range of fascinating animals like jumping fish, monitor lizards and fruit bats with sunset.
 If you’re lucky you will be the only ones on the lagoon.
 The peaceful environment makes you feel as if you’re in another world.
 You will being served delicious pancakes and tea as the sun set, sitting in the middle of the water.
 A unique experience which you can’t miss!

 Go on a whale watching tour

 Mirissa is a great place to go whale watching.
-The whale watching season in Mirissa runs from November to April, but for your best chance to see a whale you have to visit in March or April.There are many tour companies that offer whale and dolphin watching tours.
+The whale watching season in Mirissa runs from November to April, but for your best chance to see a whale you have to visit in March or April.Book your whale and dolphin watching tour here to secure your spot.
 If you are lucky you can get to see many different types of whales and dolphins.
 Some examples are Blue whales, Bryde’s whales, Sperm whales, Fin whales and Orca’s have all been spotted along the coast of Mirissa.
 Other species that can be spotted are Common dolphins, Bottlenose dolphins, Spinner dolphins, Risso’s dolphins and Striped dolphins.
 You also have the chance of seeing turtles and various fish species.
 For example, Bluefin tuna and flying fish, so there are lots of options to spot marine life during a whale watching tour in Mirissa!